Boosting the Cycle Counting Power of Graph Neural Networks with I$^2$-GNNs: Introduction

 Nevertheless, the difficulty of counting cycles is usually underestimated.
 Although \cite{you2021identity} claim that ID-GNNs can count arbitrary cycles at node level, the proof turns out to be incorrect, since it confuses walks with paths (a cycle is a closed path without repeated nodes while walks allow repeated nodes).
 In fact, even powerful $2$-FWL test with cubic complexity can only count up to $7$-cycles~\cite{furer2017combinatorial, arvind2020weisfeiler}.
 The difficulty makes us question whether existing powerful models, such as ID-GNNs, can count cycles properly.

-ID-GNNs can be categorized into a new class of GNNs named Subgraph GNNs~\cite{cotta2021reconstruction, bevilacqua2021equivariant, zhang2021nested, you2021identity, zhao2021stars, papp2021dropgnn, papp2022theoretical, frasca2022understanding}.
-The core idea is to decompose a graph into a collection of subgraphs and encode graph representations by aggregating subgraph representations, though the strategy of extracting subgraphs varies.
-See \cite{frasca2022understanding, papp2022theoretical} for detailed comparisons and discussions.
-Empirically, Subgraph GNNs have demonstrated their impressive performance by achieving state-of-the-art results on multiple open benchmarks.
+ID-GNNs can be categorized into a new class of GNNs named Subgraph GNNs~\cite{cotta2021reconstruction, bevilacqua2021equivariant, zhang2021nested, you2021identity, zhao2021stars, papp2021dropgnn}.
+The core idea is to decompose a graph into a bag of subgraphs and encode the graph by aggregating subgraph representations, though the strategy of extracting subgraphs varies.
+See \cite{frasca2022understanding, papp2022theoretical} for detailed discussions.
+Subgraph GNNs have demonstrated their impressive performance by achieving state-of-the-art results on multiple open benchmarks.
 Theoretically, the discriminative power of existing Subgraph GNNs is known to be strictly stronger than WL test and weaker than 3-WL test~\cite{frasca2022understanding}.
 However, it is fair to say we still do not know the approximation power of Subgraph GNNs in terms of counting substructures.